Answer These 4 Questions Before Buying a Water Truck

 At TPL, our brand-new water trucks are:

-- More difficult to sell without warranties and records on hand.
+- More difficult to re-sell without warranties and records on hand

-Ultimately, only certain customers will be happy with a used water truck.
-For most of our customers, the benefits of a new truck definitely outweigh the cost issue by a landslide.
+Ultimately, only you can determine if a used water truck is better for your business model and current stage.
+For most of our customers, the benefits of a new truck outweigh any investment hesitancies by a landslide.

-If you’re considering a brand-new water truck and want to explore your custom options, contact us.
+If you’re considering a brand new water truck and want to explore your custom options,contact us.
 Our experienced, down-to-earth sales team will help you make the right choice for your organization.
-We offer a variety of options to suit your needs, and we know each model inside and out, so call now.
+We offer a variety of options to suit your needs, and know every option inside and out!

 RELATED ARTICLES